puniverse/capsule/README.md

 ### A Capsule's Structure and Manifest

 A capsule is a JAR file with a manifest -- containing meta-data describing the application -- and some embedded files.
-The most minimal (probably useless) capsule contains just the `Capsule.class` file, and a `META-INF/MANIFEST.MF` file with the following line:
+The most minimal (probably useless) capsule contains just the `Capsule.class` file, and a `META-INF/MANIFEST.MF` file with the following lines:

+    Premain-Class: Capsule
     Main-Class: Capsule

-The existence of `Capsule.class` in the JAR's root, as well as that line in the manifest is what makes a JAR into a capsule (but not yet a launchable one, as we haven't yet specified an attribute that tells the capsule what to run).
+The existence of `Capsule.class` in the JAR's root, as well as those lines in the manifest is what makes a JAR into a capsule (but not yet a launchable one, as we haven't yet specified an attribute that tells the capsule what to run).
 The capsule's manifest describes everything the application requires in order to launch our application.
 In the next sections we'll learn the use of various attributes.

 ### Paths and Artifact Coordinates